glfoster16/CS212_Packages/README.md

 * Check sign of a number
   * Optional inclusion/exclusion of 0

+Each call to a method does create a new scanner object from the java.util.scanner class without freeing that memory.
+However, the JVM frees the memory during its garbage collection processes.

 # Rights
 Anyone is free to use this whenever, for whatever purpose, and as much as they would like.
 I have shared this with my professor to distribute to my peers